FREQUENTLY ASKED QUESTIONS (FAQs)

 Can I register for a language course without a placement test?

-Students without a valid test score on file with the Registrar's Office must take a placement test at Gordon before enrolling in any course in French, German, Latin or Spanish.
-The on-campus placement test must also be taken by all students wishing to continue their study of language at the intermediate level (201) or above.
+Students without a valid test score on file with the Registrar's Office must take a placement test at Gordon before enrolling in any course in French, German, Italian, Latin or Spanish.
+The on-campus placement test must also be taken by all students wishing to continue their study of language, regardless of how many years of that language they have taken.
 Please note that this includes those students who already have an SAT II or Advanced Placement test on file.

 What do I do if I want to attempt to validate the requirement with another language?